Open in Colab Open On GitHub

 test_ds = test_ds.batch(batch_size, drop_remainder=True).prefetch(1)

-3. Define the Network with Flax NNX#
+3. Define the model with Flax NNX#

 from functools import partial